VincentVanlaer/mesa-school-labs/content/wednesday/lab-1.md

 As a next step, we want to determine the current evolutionary phase of the primary star.
 Typically, core hydrogen burning is considered complete when the central hydrogen abundance drops below 1e-6, and core helium burning ends when the central helium abundance drops below 1e-6. **Now, add conditions to !!!
 TASK 1 block !!! to identify which evolutionary state the primary star is in from the following list, and print it out:**
 1. Core hydrogen burning
 2. Core helium burning
 3. Past core helium burning

-Run the model and verify that the terminal output aligns with the results shown in the PGSTAR plot (upper middle panel)
+Run the model and verify that the terminal output aligns with the results shown in the PGSTAR plot (abundance profiles in the upper middle panel)

 > [!WARNING]
 > Don't forget to do `./clean` and `./mk` after modifying the `run_star_extras.f90` file.